 Although there was support for OA at the National Academy of Sciences, Armenia's university community, especially outside the capital city, Yerevan, lagged behind.
-By 2014 there were over 88,000 scientific research articles available in OA in Armenia, but theses and dissertations were not available online.
-About 600 dissertations are defended annually in Armenia.
+To address these issues, ELCA implemented two EIFL-funded projects that engaged members of the academic community from across Armenia.
+The projects raised awareness about OA and resulted in creation of a national OA repository for electronic theses and dissertations in Armenia.

-June 2013 - November 2015.
+2013 - 2023

-- Developing information materials about OA and launching a web-portal about open access.
+- Developing information materials about OA.

 - Encouraging Armenian journal editors and publishers to use Creative Commons licences.

-- Raised awareness about Creative Commons licences: all Armenian OA journals are published under Creative Commons Attribution licence.
+- Raised awareness about Creative Commons licences: Armenian OA journals are published under Creative Commons Attribution licence.
 Armenia's National Academy of Sciences also plans to publish OA books under this licence.